CodingElec/E-Commerce/README.md

 # Rest APIs for E-commerce & Food Delivery

-A fun side project building an E-commerce, like a delivery/restaurant APIs.
+A side project building an E-commerce, the original idea was delivery/restaurant APIs.

 Parking is after building User APIs and starting restaurant/location APIs.